StephenBarker/mmmm/README.md

 Q: What software did you use to make these?
 How can I tweak them?

-A: I use MagicaVoxel for creating the initial files / rendering, and VoxelShop for exporting optimized collada polys.
+A: I use MagicaVoxel for creating the initial files / rendering.
+Unity3D for prefabs.

 Q: Are these characters rigged?

 A: Nope.
 I don't really understand how to fit that into my process.
 I recommend making them waddle or sticking a popsicle stick up their butt and dragging them around.

+Q: Yo, you're a dick and just took Mike's hard work!

+A: No. Read the Licensing and I'm building more, my goal is to have both inside and outside models so you can make a world.
+Think of this as a game jam goldmine.

+Q: Who made what?
+It seems like some of the artwork does not match.

+A: Look at his repo and figure it out, aint no body got time for that.

+Q: Do you take request?

+A: Yeah, but don't be pushy NYPA.

 Licensing
 ---------------------